Carmelleonie/printf/README.md

-This is my first team project.
-It is a PRINTF PROJECT.
+This is my PRINTF PROJECT.